-It doesn’t matter what your area of operation is; if you intend to stand out on the web, you will need to scale up your content production at some point, either to meet your own demand or due to pressure from the competition.
+No matter what your area of operation is, if you want to stand out on the web, you’ll eventually need to scale up your content production, either to meet growing demand or due to competition pressure.

-This is when companies mature their Content Marketing strategy, considering that producing materials at scale requires well-structured supervision to ensure the expected results.
+This is when companies mature their Content Marketing strategy, recognizing that producing materials at scale requires well-structured supervision to ensure the desired results.

-However, it all starts with good planning.
-In this article, we’ll break down this issue to help your company expand its presence on the Internet.
-Throughout the reading, we will answer:
+However, it all begins with proper planning.
+In this article, we’ll break down this issue to help your company expand its online presence.
+Throughout the reading, we’ll address: